 If operating within five miles of an airport, UAS activity must be coordinated with airport management.

 - To help UAS operators know where they can and cannot operate their UAS, the FAA has developed the

 B4UFly smartphone app that helps you determine whether there are any restrictions or requirements in effect at the location where you want to fly.

 No Drone Zones

-- The FAA has developed a digital tool kit to help state and local authorities educate the public that flying UAS in certain areas is prohibited.
+The FAA has developed a digital "No Drone Zone" toolkit to help state and local authorities educate the public that flying UAS in certain areas is prohibited.

 information and news on UAS operation and registration, go to the FAA's Unmanned Aircraft Systems page.